Transports de l'Agglomération de Montpellier

 Transports de l'agglomération de Montpellier (TaM) is the public transport company in Montpellier, France and its agglomeration.

-TaM operates four tram lines, buses (42 lines), the shared bicycle scheme Vélomagg'.
+TaM operates five tram lines, buses (42 lines), the shared bicycle scheme Vélomagg'.
 TaM is a partner of Transdev, which operates 26 bus lines, including the 6 on-demand lines of Montpellier's bus network.

 History

 The company was constituted in 2000 as a successor to the Société montpelliéraine de transport urbain (SMTU), founded in 1978, which is also a successor of the Compagnie Montpelliéraine des Transports (CMT).

 TaM succeeded to the SMTU back when the first tram line of Montpellier started operation.